pflooky/data-caterer-docs/docs/setup/connection/connection.md

 # Data Source Connections

 Details of all the connection configuration supported can be found in the below subsections for each type of connection.

+These configurations can be done via API or from configuration.
+Examples of both are shown for each data source below.

 ## Supported Data Connections